Message Passing on the Edge: Towards Scalable and Expressive GNNs: Introduction

-Building on this foundation, we introduce EB-GNNs, a message-passing architecture that exactly matches the expressive power of EB-1WL.
-EB-GNNs perform strongly across diverse settings: (1) on synthetic benchmarks, they capture structural patterns far beyond triangle counts and, in some cases, rival higher-order tests; (2) on molecular datasets, they outperform standard baselines and remain competitive with task-specialized GNNs while being significantly more computationally efficient; and (3) on large-scale graphs, they scale effectively and achieve state-of-the-art accuracy.
-Together, these results establish EB-GNNs as an expressive yet highly efficient general-purpose architecture.
+Building on this foundation, we introduce EB-GNNs, an edge-based message-passing architecture that exactly matches the expressive power of EB-1WL.
+In experiments, EB-GNNs perform strongly across diverse settings: \begin{enumerate} \item On synthetic benchmarks, EB-GNNs capture structural patterns beyond triangle counts and, in some cases, rival higher-order tests. \item On molecular datasets, they outperform standard baselines and remain competitive with task-specialized GNNs while being significantly more computationally efficient. \item On large-scale graphs, they scale effectively and achieve state-of-the-art accuracy. \end{enumerate} Together, these results establish EB-GNNs as an expressive, yet highly efficient general-purpose architecture.

-\paragraph{Further related work.} Surprisingly, edge-based GNN architectures are rare in the literature.
-Most directly, \cite{DBLP:journals/tnn/ZhangXTT20} propose an architecture based on edge convolution.
-Additionally, \cite{DBLP:journals/pami/CaiLWJ22} studied the application of standard message-passing GNNs to the line graph\footnote{In the line graph of a graph $G$, the edges of $G$ become vertices that are connected according to their incidences in $G$.} for link prediction.
-However, the theoretical properties of these approaches remain unexplored.
-Moreover, so-called {\em local} versions of 2WL assign colors to each pair of vertices while enforcing constraints for node pairs corresponding to edges \citep{DBLP:conf/nips/0001RM20}.
-While this refinement is more scalable than plain 2WL, it still requires processing \emph{all} node pairs.
-In contrast, our proposed EB-GNNs differ substantially from these methods: rather than adapting classic WL-style message passing to edges, we leverage established algorithmic insights to introduce a fundamentally new type of message passing (cf.~Fig \ref{fig:message_passing}) that is only possible at the edge level.